The Ring (franchise): American films

 In 2002, an English-language remake was made, titled The Ring, where the killer is renamed as Samara Morgan, who is a preteen instead of an adult.
 The Ring was one of the highest-grossing horror remakes, its box office gross surpassing that of Ring.
-Two sequels were made, including a short film.
+Two feature-length sequels were made, as well as a short film.

-The Ring was released on 18 October 2002.
+The Ring was released on October 18, 2002.
 The film follows journalist Rachel Keller as she investigates a videotape that may have killed four teenagers (including her niece).
 There is an urban legend about this tape: the viewer will die seven days after watching it.
 If the legend is correct, Rachel would have to run against time to save her son's and her own.

-A short film, Rings was released on 8 March 2005, originally as part of the DVD set of the first film.
+A short film, Rings, was released on March 8, 2005, originally as part of the DVD set of the first film.
 Jake Pierce, a young teenager, watches a cursed video tape after joining a teen cult named "Rings".

-The Ring Two was released on 18 March 2005.
+The Ring Two was released on March 18, 2005.
 High school student Jake Pierce tries to make his girlfriend Emily watch the cursed videotape.
 After discovering that Emily covered her eyes and didn't watch the tape, he is killed by Samara Morgan.
 Rachel Keller learns of Jake's death and realizes she has to save her son Aidan from Samara.

-Rings was released on 3 February 2017.
+Rings was released on February 3, 2017.
 The story follows Julia who becomes worried about her boyfriend when he explores a dark subculture surrounding a mysterious videotape said to kill the watcher seven days after they view the tape.
 Her actions lead her to make a horrifying discovery: there is a "movie within the movie" that no one has ever seen before.